Open print viewShare this page

-Early Intervention services for children ages 0-3 in Utah are provided by Baby Watch under the Utah Department of Health.
-Baby Watch provides services in compliance with Part C of the Individuals with Disabilities Education Act through a network of local provider organizations.
+Early intervention services may begin at anytime between birth and age three; however, when early intervention is needed, the earlier it is provided, the better outcome for the child and family.
+Early intervention services for children ages 0-3 in Utah are provided by Baby Watch Early Intervention Program, under the Utah Department of Health.
+Baby Watch provides services in compliance with Part C of the Individuals with Disabilities Education Act (IDEA) through a network of local provider organizations.
 Baby Watch provides early identification and developmental services for families of infants and toddlers.
 Some of the services they offer include:

 • A full assessment of a child’s current health and developmental status.